JayUnitTest/CodingChallenges/cat-tool/README.md

 This is the first time I've built my own version of the Unix command-line tool cat, so there were, of course, many learning experiences:

 **Misunderstanding and misreading**: I missed out a lot of information by not correctly reading the challenge and missed out a section.
 I forgot to include if a file is a single dash ('-) or absent cat would read from standard input.
-This was remedied but my initial solution was completely as the challenge was outlining.
+This was remedied but my initial solution was not completely as the challenge was outlining.
 I will ensure to have better understanding of the challenge going ahead.

 **Click**: Click was entirely new to me.
 Prior to this, I had only partially worked with argparse, and even then, it wasn't extensive.
 Click was quite intuitive to use once I got past my self-conflicted confusion.